Advanced Research Projects Agency for Health: History

 The Defense Advanced Research Projects Agency (DARPA, formerly ARPA) has been the military's in-house innovator since 1958, a year after the USSR launched Sputnik.
 DARPA is widely known for creating ARPAnet, the predecessor of the internet, and has been instrumental in advancing hardened electronics, brain-computer interface technology, drones, and stealth technology.
-Inspired by the success of DARPA, in 2006 the Intelligence Advanced Research Projects Activity (IARPA) was created.
-This was followed by the Advanced Research Projects Agency–Energy (ARPA-E) in 2009.
-DARPA also inspired the Advanced Research and Invention Agency in the UK and recently the Biden administration has proposed ARPA-C for climate research.
+Inspired by the success of DARPA, in 2002 the Homeland Security Advanced Research Projects Agency (HSARPA) was created and in 2006 the Intelligence Advanced Research Projects Activity (IARPA) was created.
+This was followed by the Advanced Research Projects Agency–Energy (ARPA-E) in 2009 and the Advanced Research Projects Agency–Infrastructure (ARPA-I) in 2022.
+DARPA also inspired the Advanced Research and Invention Agency in the UK and in 2021 the Biden administration proposed ARPA-C for climate research.

 The Suzanne Wright Foundation proposed "HARPA" in 2017 to focus on pancreatic cancer and other challenging diseases.
-IA white paper was published by former Obama White House staffers, Michael Stebbins and Geoffrey Ling through the Day One Project that proposed the creation of a new federal agency modeled on DARPA, but focused on health.
+A white paper was published by former Obama White House staffers, Michael Stebbins and Geoffrey Ling through the Day One Project that proposed the creation of a new federal agency modeled on DARPA, but focused on health.
 That proposal was adopted by President Biden's campaign and was the model used for establishing ARPA-H. In June 2021 noted biologists Francis S. Collins (then head of the NIH), Tara Schwetz, Lawrence Tabak, and Eric Lander penned an article in Science supporting the idea.
 Dr. Collins became an important champion of the idea on Capitol Hill and the legislation garnered numerous sponsors in the 117th Congress.

 In September 2022, Renee Wegrzyn was appointed as the agency's inaugural director.
+She was dismissed by the Trump administration in February 2025.

 Research

 A White House white paper identifies a number of potential directions for technological development that could occur under the direction of ARPA-H, including cancer vaccines, pandemic preparedness, and prevention technologies, less intrusive wearable blood glucose monitors, and patient-specific T-cell therapies.
 Additionally, the proposal suggests that ARPA-H focus on platforms to reduce health disparities in maternal morbidity and mortality and improve how medications provided are taken.

+One of the first grants from the organization was to its DIGIHEALS initiative for innovative research that aims to protect the United States health care system against hostile online threats.
+Christian Dameff and Jeff Tully, medical doctors and medical cybersecurity researchers at the University of California, San Diego School of Medicine, as well as cybersecurity expert Stefan Savage, were named investigators to the Healthcare Ransomware Resiliency and Response Program, or H-R3P, project.